How Big Is The Root System Of A Magnolia Tree?

 Will magnolia tree roots damage house foundations?

 Magnolia roots can damage the foundation of a house.
-This is possible if the tree is large.
+This is possible if the tree is very large.
 To have a root system capable of destroying the foundation, the magnolia must be about 20 feet tall.

 For this reason, plant the magnolia at least 30 feet away from the house.
 The same goes for other buildings, such as a garage or barn.